Nikolai Patrushev: Director of FSB (1999–2008)

-Security Council of Russia (2008–present)
+Security Council of Russia (2008–2024)

-Since May 2008, Patrushev has been Secretary of the Security Council of Russia, a consultative body of the President that works out his decisions on national security affairs.
+From May 2008 until May 2024, Patrushev had been Secretary of the Security Council of Russia, a consultative body of the president that works out his decisions on national security affairs.

 Patrushev considers the 2014 Revolution of Dignity in Ukraine to have been started by the United States.

 Patrushev believes that the United States "would much prefer that Russia did not exist at all."

 Following the October 2016 coup d'état plot failure in Montenegro, Patrushev was cited by experts, such as Mark Galeotti, as the Kremlin's point man for the Balkans, which was interpreted as indicating Russia's increasingly hardline approach to the region as well as the latter's growing importance in Russia's foreign policy strategy.

-According to a post on Anastasia Vashukevich's Instagram account, Patrushev, who had traveled to Thailand during late February 2018, was involved in her arrest in Thailand during late February 2018.
+According to Anastasia Vashukevich, Patrushev, who had traveled to Thailand during late February 2018, was involved in her arrest in Thailand during late February 2018.
+Vashukevich claimed to have evidence linking Russian billionaire Oleg Deripaska and Deputy Prime Minister Sergei Prikhodko to Russian interference in the 2016 U.S. presidential election.

-In January 2019, he said Ukrainian authorities were being “controlled” by the US.

 In June 2019, Patrushev said that Iran "has always been and remains our ally and partner".

 In January 2021, he said that "the West needs" Russian opposition politician Alexei Navalny "to destabilise the situation in Russia, for social upheaval, strikes and new Maidans."

 Patrushev was a leading figure behind Russia's updated national security strategy, published in May 2021.
 It states that Russia may use "forceful methods" to "thwart or avert unfriendly actions that threaten the sovereignty and territorial integrity of the Russian Federation."